Back to Dealing with Cold Sores articles

 Are Fever Blisters Serious?

-As a blister can break open, you are at risk of bacterial infection if you keep touching the area and don't keep your hands and face clean.
-If the virus spreads to the eye, medical help should be sought as repeated infection can cause scarring and injury, which may result in vision problems or blindness.
-Babies and those with weakened immune systems may catch a widespread herpes infection if exposed to a cold sore, which can affect vital organs, including the spinal cord and brain.
-Eczema sufferers are at risk of developing a dangerous condition called eczema herpeticum if they come into contact with cold sores.
-This means the infection spreads throughout their body, leading to long-term scarring, blindness and sometimes organ failure or death.vi
+For most people, complications with fever blistersare uncommon.
+As a blister can break open, you are at risk of viral infection if you keep touching the area and don't keep your hands and face clean.1 If the virus spreads to the eye, medical help should be sought as repeated infection can cause scarring and injury, which may result in vision problems or blindness.1 Babies and those with weakened immune systems may catch a widespread herpes infection if exposed to a cold sore, which can affect vital organs including the eyes, lungs, liver, brain, and skin.5 Those with eczema (also known as: atopic dermatitis) are at risk of developing a dangerous condition called eczema herpeticum if they come into contact with cold sores.4 This means the infection spreads throughout their body, leading to long-term scarring, blindness and sometimes organ failure or death.4

 Shield